yracine/device-type.myecobee/README.md

 If you get a blank screen after pressing 'Next or you get the following error: " Error - bad state.
 Unable to complete page configuration", you'd need to enable oAuth as specified in step 2f) above.

+If you have My Ecobee bundle, you can also select your ecobee switch(es) to be exposed to ST.

 # 5) Your device(s) should now be ready to process your commands